Predicting the Mpemba Effect Using Machine Learning: Machine Learning Methods

 \subsection{Nonlinear Regression (NLR) with the LASSO Method}

-The data can be more accurately described with a non-linear model.
+Non-linear models are able to have more fit parameters than linear models.
 We use a general expansion of the form

-where $P_{k_j}(x_{ij})$ are the Legendre Polynomials mapped to the range of each data set, $N$ is the order up to which we consider, $\delta_{N, \sum_i k_i} $ is the Kronecker Delta Function, and $c_{k_1 \ldots k_N}$ are the fit parameters.
-In the case when $N=1$, this expansion reduces to linear regression.
+where $P_{k_j}(x_{ij})$ are the Legendre Polynomials mapped to the range of each data set, $M$ is the order up to which we consider, $\delta_{M, \sum_i k_i} $ is the Kronecker Delta Function, and $\scalebox{1.3}{c}_{\underbrace{1 \ldots}_{k_1 \text{ times}} \ldots \underbrace{4 \ldots}_{k_4 \text{ times}}}$ are the fit parameters.
+In the case when $M=1$, this expansion reduces to linear regression.
 The error minimized is once again the MSLE given in Eq.~\eqref{eq:MSLE}.
+In our notation, coefficients such as $c_{1144}$ and $c_{4411}$ are multiplied by identical Legendre Polynomials.
+Each coefficient corresponds to an identical term as each other other coefficient with subscripts that are a permutation of its subscript.
+We include only one of each set of identical coefficients.

+The Legendre polynomials were chosen rather than simple polynomials because of their orthonormality.
+This allows for a continuous function to be fit with fewer free parameters than would be necessary with non-orthogonal functions. ~\cite{Legendre}.

-For large $N$, the number of fit parameters lead to a prohibitive computational cost of the minimization.
+For large $M$, the number of fit parameters lead to a prohibitive computational cost of the minimization.
 Not all fit parameters at a given order are equally effective at minimization.
 The LASSO Method \cite{10.2307/2346178,Guegan:2015mea,Sadasivan:2018jig,Landay:2018wgf} is employed in order to determine which fit parameters are most effective and which can be neglected to reduce computational cost.
 This is done in the following way.
 We randomly select 1000 data points and use them to calculate a modified loss function given by

 The term $\lambda$ is a penalty term that can be varied.
 The data points are used to find the fit parameters that lead to local minima for various values of $\lambda$.
 When $\lambda=0$, all fit parameters are non-zero.
 As $\lambda$ becomes large, all fit parameters approach 0.
 A number of fits are performed with all fit parameters up to the fourth order with a gradually increasing $\lambda$.
 The fit parameters are ranked according to the value of $\lambda$ necessary to reach an absolute value less than $10^{-6}$.
 This list is ordered in terms of importance for the minimization of the MSLE.
 A visualization of the ordering can be found in Fig.~\ref{fig:LassoParameters} which shows the values of the second order parameters as $\lambda$ is increased.
 The lower the value of $\lambda$ at which the parameters are close to 0, the less important they are.